 We have created a few tools below to assist:

-A collaboration between Cornell Cooperative Extension and Erie County Office of Agriculture, this map provides the location of various farm and agricultural-related businesses that are open and serving customers following COVID-19 safe practices .
+This map provides the location of various farm and agricultural-related businesses in Erie County .
 Type in your address and the map will show the agricultural businesses are nearest you.
 Explore the map to see what's open and what products are available!

-It is not the County’s intent to promote or advertise for any one business over another, but rather to provide a mechanism for farmers/producers to connect directly with customers and for customers to learn where they can find fresh local agricultural products that can be purchased in a COVID-responsible manner.
+It is not the County’s intent to promote or advertise for any one business over another, but rather to provide a mechanism for farmers/producers to connect directly with customers and for customers to learn where they can find fresh local agricultural products.
+Omissions are not intended.

 Want to know where to find local fruits and vegetables, and products like maple syrup?
 Use our searchable site to find where specific produce and agricultural products are available in our area.